 Before Kaede focused on the telepathy to ask, Sylviane updated them from the front:

 As though on cue, a deep, soothing mew echoed across the open skies.
 The overhead clouds parted just enough for some illumination by pale, 'lunar' light, revealing the creature that provoked the gryphons' senses.

 The sperm whale hovered in midair a good distance away, casting a shadow that obscured an entire farmhouse barn under it.
 The beast was even more colossal than its Earth equivalent, and would need a clearing the size of an ice hockey rink to land.
-It also had tentacle-like appendages extending out from underneath the small side-flippers, and the huge, block-shaped head glistened a metallic shine.
+It also had tentacle-like appendages extending out from their jaws like some long mustache, and the huge, block-shaped head glistened a metallic shine.

 But the most interesting detail was the steel gondola strapped beneath the belly.
 Behind it dangled massive cargo nets, although they were mostly empty at the moment.
 In the shadows of the night, Kaede thought the skywhale appeared similar to fantasy concepts of a dirigible airship.

 Well, it's not sentient tofu, Kaede thought.
 Her logic still lay bloated with incredulity, but at least it didn't require emergency resuscitation.

 She had read about them after Parzifal spoke of Reynald's familiar.
 Wild skywhales traveled across the northern skies in tight-knit, highly-protective groups.
 Adults were too powerful and intelligent to tame, therefore the only skywhales that worked with humans were those summoned as a familiar during early childhood and brought up over the course of a decade.
 They were easily the strongest beast of burden on Hyperion, but only for the lucky few who had one for a partner.